dlt-hub/data_engineering_best_practices/README.md

 - Apply data contracts if ingesting data from sources that might send trash (web events for example)
 - Make sure to extract data in compliance with privacy laws and maintain security and user consent.
 - Respect API rate limits when extracting data from external sources.
 Implementing rate-limiting strategies prevents overloading source systems and ensures a stable extraction process.
-- Ensure that data extracted from sources is transmitted securely using encryption.
-This is critical when handling sensitive information to prevent interception and unauthorized access.
 - Document the extraction process and maintain metadata about the data source, extraction time, data volume, and any transformations applied.
-This aids in traceability and auditing.
+This aids in traceability and enables you to send lateness alerts for jobs that don't succeed within average times" always good to give specific examples.
 - Support flexible data formatting options during extraction to accommodate the needs of downstream processes.
-- Maintain open communication with the owners or administrators of data sources.
-This can help in understanding any limitations, planned changes, or optimizations that can impact the extraction process.
+- Capture metadata in rich formats like Paruqet or Avro on extraction when possible, to enable downstream processes to use it.

 # Data Normalisation
 - Self deploying ddls and automated migrations: Infer your ddls from data or define them and keep them together with the pipeline; A pipeline that self deploys the needed ddl doesn't run the risk of the loading code being out of sync with db state.